EdenWise/hjcrc/HJCSIC_part1.md

 The research for this paper is generally from the Bible.
 The Bible, the most read book in the world, is where the Jews and Christian leaders document their intent---institutions that have been around awhile usually provide a plan.
 Both the Jews and the Christians have described their plans in their Testaments.
 The Bible is audacious and often graphic to hide meanings that can only be tolerated by those who have abundant health (from supernatural safety).
 Getting past these aversions one can discover the intent of the Bible and how it influences civilization.
 Those that are a part of the system project the Testaments as fair declarations with civilization.
 It falls below that standard by leaving out a lot of initial history, by being intentionally cryptic, and trying repulse interest[^Judeo-Christian-Definition].

 The Jews have spent much time refining the Bible because their system has been so profitable to them.
 A few things to know.
 The Jews prioritize conveying their methodology over historical integrity.
 The big skew is the Bible being written revisionistically[^definition-revisionistic], backwritten, to make newer rules apply throughout.
-Another thing to know it that the beginning of the Bible is full of important scattered details (because so much history is missing), and the Bible is sort of the second group's of the story (except for Genesis 1) the story of societal sliding and sacrifices.
+Another thing to know it that the beginning of the Bible is full of important scattered details (because so much history is missing), and the Bible is sort of the second group's of story (except for Genesis 1) the story of societal sliding and human sacrifices.

 * The Bible does make sense.